longturn/freeciv21/docs/Manuals/client-manual.rst

 There is a :guilabel:`Minimap` widget in the lower right corner of the `Map View`_. :numref:`Minimap Single Player Widget` below shows an example of the :guilabel:`Minimap` widget for a single player game.
-:numref:`Minimap Multiplayer Widget` shows an example of of the :guilabel:`Minimap` widget for a Longturn multiplayer game.
+:numref:`Minimap Multiplayer Widget` shows an example of of the :guilabel:`Minimap` widget for a Longturn multiplayer game with a fixed turn length.
 The difference between the two is the single player :guilabel:`Turn Done` button is replaced with a countdown timer.
 On the right hand side of the :guilabel:`Minimap` are zoom buttons similar to what you would find in the `View Menu`_.
 Inside of the :guilabel:`Minimap` you will see an area inside a white border.
 This is the portion of the whole `Map View`_ that is displayed on the screen.
 Right-clicking inside the :guilabel:`Minimap` will cause the `Map View`_ to move to that spot.
 The :guilabel:`Minimap` provides a quick way to move around a large map in this manner.

 You can also resize the :guilabel:`Minimap` widget by dragging from the top or left sides.